 Like most people, I came to the Feldenkrais Method because I was in pain.
-Through most of my life, I had experienced a lot of anxiety.
+Throughout most of my life, I had experienced a lot of anxiety.
 I was pretty happy until I got into school.
-Then life became rather confusing for me.
-I was dyslexic (and still am to some degree), and reading was tough.
+Then life became rather confusing to me.
+I was dyslexic (and still am to some degree), and the reading was tough.
 Recognizing the difference between a ‘d’ and ‘b’ was nearly impossible.
 It seemed easy for other kids around me, but it was a nightmare for me.
 It wasn’t until I was about 10 or 11 years old that I was diagnosed with dyslexia, not that the diagnosis did anything for me except give a reason for my difficulties.

 People at the time didn’t know how to work with it.
 I was bright — too bright for remedial classes but too dyslexic for regular classes.
 I didn’t fit in.